Last Updated: November 4, 2020

 Too often we speak with small business owners who underestimate the importance of finding the best credit card processing agreement.
 Fractions of a percent might not seem like much on a contract you sign with a merchant service provider, but those pennies add up.
 Fast.
 For businesses that have a higher volume of business, they add up even faster.
 And those totals will significantly change your bottom line at the end of the year.

 Credit card processors know exactly how fast these fees will add up.
 And they’re equally good at marketing their contracts in favorable terms.
+For example, Square lowered their rates in percentage, but added a $0.10 fee.
+This increased the total processing fee by a significant amount.
 So beware of exactly what you’re signing up for and how much it will end up costing your business over each year.
 There are also some easy ways to lower your credit card processing fees.
 Use this money to grow your business instead of wasting it on extra fees and surcharges.

 What Are the Factors That Determine Credit Card Fees?